 CBD oil and MCT oil are popular terms you may hear in wellness discussions and you may be wondering, “What is the difference between CBD oil and MCT oil?”
-Keep reading below as we break down what each is and how they are different.
+Keep reading below as we break down what each oil is and how they differ from one another.

 CBD oil and MCT oil are both oils that are mainly used for general health support.

 CBD oil is used for therapeutic purposes, whereas MCT oil is used for nutritional purposes and acts as a carrier oil that enhances the potency and preserves the quality of another substance.
 Let’s dive into the details of what is the difference between CBD oil and MCT oil: